dirkluijk/ngx-breadcrumpy/README.md

 ### Using a different route property

-Just provide a different `BREADCRUMB_KEY` token in your root module to change the default `breadcrumb` property name.
+Just provide a `BREADCRUMB_KEY` token in your root module to change the default `breadcrumb` property name.

 ```typescript
 import { BREADCRUMB_KEY } from '@dirkluijk/ngx-breadcrumpy';